craftmetrics/esp32-button/README.md

 Triggered when the button is first considered pressed.

-Also triggered every 50ms during a long press.

 ### BUTTON_UP

 Triggered when the button is considered released.
 In most cases you can use either the UP or DOWN event for your application, and ignore the other.

+### BUTTON_HELD

+Triggered starting after 2 seconds of long holding a button and then every 50ms thereafter.